 It would be a financial hardship for the employee to pay the travel expenses out of pocket.

 Important: All funds required for travel should be requested on the Cash Advance Request form Travel Cash Advance Request Form.*DEFINE VP5s for reimbursement are not to be issued after travel is completed.
 Expenses in excess of the original cash advance amount will be reimbursed by the Cash Advance Desk via a *DEFINE VP2 payment voucher.
+However, if the travel cash advance has been cleared by the Cash Advance Desk and additional receipts of travel expenses are discovered later, then at that point the department may process a VP5 document with added notes that the cash advance cleared and additional travel expenses were discovered and need to be reimbursed.

 C. How to Request a Travel Cash Advance